-We are your trusted resource for home heating systems including boilers in Rochester, Ithaca, Syracuse, Elmira, Webster, Auburn, Fairport, Pittsford, Cortland, Canandaigua, and more!
+We are your trusted resource for home heating systems including boilers in Rochester, Ithaca, Syracuse, Lansing, Webster, Auburn, Fairport, Pittsford, Cortland, Canandaigua, and more!

 A boiler can supply hot water just for whole-house heating; or it can supply hot water for heating as well as for washing.
 Either way, a gas boiler is described in the following ways:

 If you have an older boiler, it will have a metal flue that is connected to a chimney.
 This type of boiler relies on natural "atmospheric" combustion.
 In contrast, a gas-fired, direct-vent boiler is designed to extract more heat from a given quantity of fuel.
 In fact, so much heat is extracted that the flue gases are cool enough to vent outside through a plastic pipe.
 No chimney is required.
 Direct-vent gas boilers will have AFUE ratings in the 85%-90% range -much better performance than you could expect from an older boiler that exhausts up a chimney.

 Some direct-vent boilers not only vent directly to the outside through a plastic pipe; they also get their combustion air from outside the house.
 This "sealed-combustion" boiler is often recommended in a house that's been upgraded to be more airtight.

 Call 1-833-844-2622 or contact us online to schedule a free home inspection and boiler estimate.
 We also offer a comprehensive home energy assessment.